Skip to Content

 modulesDir = 'src/modules'

 Indicates the directory where the module files are located.
-Used to generate modules with vovk new command and to watch for changes in the modules when vovk dev is running.
+Used to generate modules with the vovk new command and to watch for changes in the modules when vovk dev is running.

 schemaOutDir = '.vovk-schema'